Spotifyd/spotifyd/docs/src/config/File.md

 # The volume controller.
 Each one behaves different to
 # volume increases.
 For possible values, run
 # `spotifyd --help`.
-volume_controller = "alsa"  # use softvol for macOS
+volume_controller = "alsa"  # use softvol for BSD and macOS

 # A command that gets executed in your shell after each song changes.
 on_song_change_hook = "command_to_run_on_playback_events"